fastapi/fastapi/docs/advanced/response-cookies.md

 You can also create cookies when returning a `Response` directly in your code.

-To do that, you can create a response as described in <a href="https://fastapi.tiangolo.com/tutorial/response-directly/" target="_blank">Return a Response directly</a>.
+To do that, you can create a response as described in [Return a Response Directly](response-directly.md){.internal-link target=_blank}.

 Then set Cookies in it, and then return it: